Help center

 2. Open the ProxyBox app and tap "Connect via Bluetooth."

-3. Your device will appear as "ProxyBox-XXXX" where XXXX matches the last 4 characters of your device ID.
+3. Your device will appear as "ProxyBox-XXXX" where XXXX matches the first 4 characters of your sticker claim code.

 4. Tap to pair.
 The LED on your ProxyBox will flash green to confirm the connection.